Duomi-Inc/powerpoint_api_demo/README.md

 6. **Use format templates** - Define reusable `format_templates` for consistent styling across tables

 7. **Match content to templates** - Ensure your content structure matches what the template slide expects (title placeholders, body placeholders, table placeholders, etc.)

+8. **Leverage template styling inheritance** - For brand consistency, omit font specifications in your JSON and let the template define the look and feel